List of Gotham (franchise) characters: Tabitha Galavan

 Tabitha Galavan (portrayed by Jessica Lucas; seasons 2–5) is Theo Galavan's whip-wielding, violent, loyal sister and the step-aunt of Silver St. Cloud.
 She serves as her brother's henchwoman and lead enforcer who gets pleasure from causing mayhem even when it comes to making sure that none of the criminal activities is traced back to her brother, with whom she enjoys an unhealthy relationship.
 She always wears a cover over her nose and mouth to avoid being identified.
 She even develops a relationship with Barbara Kean and found a way to reprogram Butch Gilzean to serve Theo.
 During the fight between Gordon and Kean, Tabitha was shot in the shoulder and managed to escape.
-When it comes to the battle between Oswald Cobbleport's group and the Order of St. Dumas, Tabitha turns against Theo telling him he has lost and that she needs to look out for herself as she escapes with Silver.
+When it comes to the battle between Oswald Cobblepot's group and the Order of St. Dumas, Tabitha turns against Theo telling him he has lost and that she needs to look out for herself as she escapes with Silver.

 Four weeks later, Tabitha visits Butch Gilzean and becomes his partner while starting a relationship with her.
 After the warrior Azrael is revealed to be the resurrected Theo Galavan, Tabitha teams up with Gordon and Bullock to find him.
 After helping Theo regain some of his memory, Theo remembers his mission and stabs Tabitha, resulting in her being hospitalised.

 Six weeks after the Indian Hill incident, Tabitha and Barbara started a club called Sirens Nightclub.
 After Butch was exposed by Edward Nygma as the leader of the new Red Hood gang, Tabitha broke him out of the prison transport bus and took him to a safe house.

 After Barbara killed Butch Gilzean, Tabitha fought Barbara at her safe house which ended with Barbara getting electrocuted.
 Later on, she is approached by Selina Kyle where she states to Tabitha that she is done surviving.
 Before they begin to work together, Tabitha does allow Selina to test her abilities with her whip.